Frequently Asked Questions

 Each House has a resident House Master, Assistant House Master and Matron, as well as a non-resident health educator who acts as a "listening ear".
 Each boy also has his own tutor.
-Our Child Protection Officer has oversight of safeguarding, working closely with external agencies.
+Our Designated Safeguarding Lead has oversight of safeguarding, working closely with external agencies.
 The Pastoral Support Committee coordinates all aspects of our pastoral support structure.

 How does Harrow help new boys to settle in?